 effects of this work – For many people these practices bring about calm-vitality.
 They often soften emotions, calm nervous systems, bring about more fluid thinking, foster resiliency, soften past trauma, bring more ease with/in your body, and they tend to bring forth a sense of spaciousness.
 A feeling of alive-peace.

 After awhile, people often experience slow changes in their daily-life behavior.
 This happens at about the speed of plants.
-Your eyes might not see the change happening – but the slow moving-ness does it’s thing.
+Your eyes might not see the change happening – but the slow moving-ness seems to do it’s thing.

 what is it, though, what do we do? – My best-favorite answer to this question is not words but instead, trying a short practice.

-For a word-oriented response – We start our session by talking a bit.
+For a wordy response – We start our session by talking a bit.
 Once I have a little sense of you/your life situation, I propose a practice.
 Depending on who you are, we might work with a breath practice.
-Or we might work with imagination-visualization-memory.
-We might work in a lot of different ways.
-No matter what we are doing, I work as a guide, inviting you to ask yourself questions and I help you listen to your bodily sensation responses.
+Or we might work with imagination-visualization-memory, or moving actively.
+There are many options.
+We aim to start with practices that seem to fit you, right at you are in that moment.

 One can do this style of work in a variety of ways: in solo, in one-on-one settings, in groups, in formal practice, or woven into everyday life – such as having sex, talking politics or washing dishes.